 Low-Wage Workers and the Enforceability of Non-Compete Agreements

-We exploit the 2008 Oregon ban on non-compete agreements (NCAs) for hourly-paid workers to provide the first evidence on the impact of NCA bans on the earnings of low-wage workers.
+We exploit the 2008 Oregon ban on non-compete agreements (NCAs) for hourly-paid workers to provide the first evidence on the impact of NCAs on low-wage workers.
 We find that banning NCAs for hourly workers increased hourly wages by 2-3% on average.
-Scaling this estimate by the prevalence of NCA use in the population suggests that the effect on employees actually bound by NCAs may be as great as 14-21%, though the true effect is likely lower due to labor market spillovers.
-The positive wage effects are found across the age, education and wage distributions, though they are stronger in occupations where NCAs are more common.
-The Oregon low-wage NCA ban also raised monthly job-to-job mobility by 12-18%, increased the proportion of salaried workers, and decreased the probability of being unemployed, without affecting hours worked.
+Since only a subset of workers sign NCAs, scaling this estimate by the prevalence of NCA use in the hourly-paid population suggests that the effect on employees actually bound by NCAs may be as great as 14-21%, though the true effect is likely lower due to labor market spillovers onto those not bound by NCAs.
+While the positive wage effects are found across the age, education and wage distributions, they are stronger for female workers and in occupations where NCAs are more common.
+The Oregon low-wage NCA ban also improved average occupational status in Oregon, raised job-to-job mobility, and increased the proportion of salaried workers without affecting hours worked.

 Suggested Citation: Suggested Citation